feerposser/docker-env-list-tutorial/readme.md

 <hr>
 <br>

-## Why using .env files in our projects?
+## Why use .env files in our projects?
-When we start to learn programming, commonly the basics tutorials for web dev show us the secrets in the project just like `SECRET=mysecretpasswordforcript` inside the main code.
+When we start to learn to program, commonly the basics tutorials for web dev show us the secrets in the project just like `SECRET=mysecretpasswordforcript` inside the main code.
 We run the project and everything is fine.
 And that's ok.
-But when we start to develop some more real world feature, this is not a good idea, mainly if the project it will be open source or be exposed for some other people inside or outside of the organization.
+But when we start to develop some more real-world features, this is not a good idea, mainly whether the project will be open source or be exposed to some other people inside or outside of the organization.

-Above that, when developing an open source application that will run in some production environment (many times also in dev environment), problably it will use some key or auth method for the external access.
+Above that, when developing an open source application that will run in some production environment (many times also in dev environment), probably it will use some key or auth method for the external access.

-The source code it will be exposed on our repo, and if we don't use different keys in dev environment and production environment, the security will be compromissed.
+The source code will be exposed on our repo, and if we don't use different keys in dev environment and production environment, the security will be compromised.

-There is many ways to organize secret keys in production and development environments.
-One of then using `Docker` or `Docker Compose` is implementing an `.env` file (or more than 1 file) and configure our container or `docker-compose.yml` for start to using the variables defined on this archive.
+There are many ways to organize secret keys in production and development environments.
+One of them using `Docker` or `Docker Compose` is implementing an `.env` file (or more than 1 file) and configuring our container or `docker-compose.yml` to start using the variables defined on this archive.

-The main goal doing that is take off the secrets of our hard code and putting in some another file that it will be load in the project and the secret values can be set dynamically.
+The main goal of doing that is to take off the secrets of our hard code and put them in some another file that will be loaded in the project and the secret values can be set dynamically.

-After that we can switch between an open file, where everyone can have access, and the real file, where just you and the authorized users can have access.
+After that, we can switch between an open file, which everyone can have access to, and the real file, which just you and the authorized users can have access to.

 Enough talking, let's code.